Jeremy Hunt pledges to assign personal NHS workers to older patients

 28th May 2013

 Health secretary Jeremy Hunt made a number of important announcements this week, and one of his most important saw the health secretary pledge to improve healthcare for older patients in the UK.
-The news should reassure all of those who need to use such mobility aids as walk in showers as the pledge shows a move towards care which is more personal and should hopefully result in less chance of the dangers that come with lack of supervision.
+The news should reassure all of those who need to use such mobility aids as walk in showers and baths as the pledge shows a move towards care which is more personal and should hopefully result in less chance of the dangers that come with lack of supervision.

 Jeremy Hunt has made a number of pledges during his time as health secretary, but his efforts towards making the UK a good country in which to grow older has been one of his focuses during his time on the job.
 With increasingly better medication and care, people are living for longer than ever, and making sure that the standard of care is good enough to cope with this has become incredibly important to the government in recent months.